- Western Cyclades 2020: Trip Planning Overview

 Syros-bound

-My two previous ferry crossings had been quite short, both coming in under an hour.
+My two previous ferry crossings had been short, coming in under an hour.
 Unfortunately, the best/only route to Syros involved an indirect ferry via Paros.
 In total, the journey would take 3 hours 45 minutes.

-The ferry was about 20-minutes late arriving too, so by the time we reached Syros it was close to 10pm.
-The journey had been fine but I was glad to get off at Syros harbour.
+The ferry was about 20 minutes late arriving, too, so by the time we reached Syros, it was close to 10 p.m.
+The journey had been fine, but I was glad to get off at Syros Harbour.

-I should also mention that, although I was supposed to be meeting my friend Ed on this island, sadly due to the UK government revising its travel corridor (quarantine-exempt) islands shortly before his arrival he had to change his plans and would no longer be visiting Syros at all.
+I should also mention that, although I was supposed to be meeting my friend Ed on this island, sadly, due to the UK government revising its travel corridor (quarantine-exempt) islands shortly before his arrival, he had to change his plans and would no longer be visiting Syros at all.
 Instead, I would meet him on Andros on Friday morning.

-This was rather unfortunate as I didn’t have an awful lot planned for Syros, expecting that Ed and I would do some hiking and not really fancying it by myself, but that’s a story for tomorrow’s update.
+This was unfortunate as I didn’t have an awful lot planned for Syros, expecting that Ed and I would do some hiking and not fancying it by myself, but that’s a story for tomorrow’s update.